 A Local’s Picks For The Best Places To Eat In Seattle

 To answer the question of where to eat in Seattle, we asked local expert Laura Lynch of Savored Journeys and Savored Sips to provide inside tips for the best food in Seattle.
 Laura lived in Seattle for seven years.
-Here are her recommendations for some of the top restaurants in Seattle:
+Here are her recommendations for six of the top restaurants in Seattle:

 Favorite Local Seattle Restaurant